EllKyGr/Pycro/README.md

 	    "aspell.check": "on",
 	    "aspell.lang": "en",       # Native or any language "colorcolumn": 80,         # Rule
-	    "colorscheme": "pyrcula",  # Or any color scheme fitting the Python syntax file "diffgutter": true,        # Visual cue for changes in current file "fmt-onsave": true,        # Format on save
+	    "colorscheme": "darcula_py",  # Or any color scheme fitting the Python syntax file "diffgutter": true,        # Visual cue for changes in current file "fmt-onsave": true,        # Format on save
 	    "hlsearch": true,          # Matched letters and background color